• Skip to primary navigation

 • Sweet and Savory Green Beans, Creamy Spinach and Mushroom Gratin, or Smothered Green Beans make excellent partners, but don't forget a crisp, green salad with Remoulade or Cajun Thousand Island Dressing.

-• Cajun Stuffed Peppers are also great as a side dish, or on a platter, family style, as part of a Cajun or Creole feast.
+• Crawfish Stuffed Peppers are also great as a side dish, or on a platter, family style, as part of a Cajun or Creole feast.

-Four stuffed bell peppers on n an oval platter with garnish.
+Baked stuffed crawfish peppers on a serving platter with garnish.

 Great Dishes to Serve with Cajun Stuffed Bell Peppers